Skip to Content

 Inside: A step-by-step DIY to make personalized snow globe Christmas ornaments for the tree or as gifts.

-My three boys are all grown up but haven’t grown out of their love of snow.
+My three boys have grown up but haven’t grown out of their love of snow.
 We don’t get much snow where I live, but when we do, the family Whatsapp group chat suddenly comes alive with shared pictures and excitement.

 The boys are coming home for Christmas.
-I’ve made each of them personalized snow globe Christmas ornaments to reflect their love of snow days.
+I’ve made them personalized snow globe Christmas ornaments to reflect their love of snow days.

 I can’t wait for them to spot them on the tree, along with all the other upcycled Christmas ornaments.